mcarla/ufo/README.md

 Getting started
 ---------------

-At least one properly configured OpenCL backend is required to run any simulation, a list of the available OpenCL backends can be obtained with:
+At least one properly configured OpenCL back-end is required to run any simulation, a list of the available OpenCL back-ends can be obtained with:
 ```
 import ufo